ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch10.md

 architecture and hyperparameter choices.
 A popular example of this is *dropout*.

-Dropout works by randomly setting a fraction of a layerâ€™s units to zero during training, which helps the model learn more robust and generalized representations.
+Dropout works by randomly setting a fraction of a layer's units to zero during training, which helps the model learn more robust and generalized representations.
 This â€œdropping outâ€? is typically applied at each training iteration with a probability *p*, a